Have your questions answered here if you have a concern about delayed or damaged baggage, or an item you have lost on one of our aircraft.

 What happens if my bag is still not located?

 We will continue to maintain contact with you, however, if your bag has not been located within 7 days we will arrange for a claim form to be sent out to you.
+Alternatively you can download the form and return it to your nearest Air New Zealand Baggage Services office directly.
 The detailed inventory you supply on this form will allow us to widen our search.
 In the unlikely event that your baggage is not located within 21 days, we will begin to process a claim, although the search still continues.

 Air New Zealand will process your claim according to the applicable liability limitations.
 Air New Zealand's liability for lost baggage is limited by International Conventions (for international travel which includes connecting domestic flights within New Zealand) and the Carriage of Goods Act (for solely domestic travel).
-Further information on our liability limitations are available on request from Air New Zealand's offices or here.
+Further information on our liability limitations are available on request from Air New Zealand's offices or on our conditions of carriage.
 In this circumstance we recommend that you contact your insurer, as your private policy is likely to offer a more comprehensive level of cover.

 My bag has been damaged, what should I do?